How accurate is your location?

 In the left screenshot, you can see that this device (a Samsung Galaxy S8+) is doing a decent job of estimating the error at the beginning of the test— the estimated accuracy is the same as the actual error for the most recent position.
 In the right screenshot, though, you can see that as the test progressed the device started consistently underestimating both the horizontal and vertical error (the blue line is less than the red line).

 Here are some things to keep in mind when using the “Accuracy” feature of GPSTest:

 - Don’t move during the test — your device should remain completely stationary during static accuracy tests for optimal results (See this paper for a methodology for “dynamic” accuracy when the device is moving — maybe a future feature in GPSTest?)

 - Choose your ground truth location carefully — There can be errors in aerial imagery that affect results if you choose your location by tapping on the map.
-Ideally, you’d go to a surveyed location marker and manually enter the latitude and longitude for that marker.
+Ideally, you’d go to a surveyed location marker and manually enter the latitude and longitude for that marker (converting to the WGS84 datum first if needed).
 If you’re in the U.S., see the National Geodetic Survey Survey Marks and Datasheets page for more details on finding a survey marker near you.

 - Altitude must be entered in meters above the WGS84 ellipsoid, NOT meters above mean sea level.
 Here is a good article describing the difference between these values.
 See this issue for more details.

 - “Estimated vertical accuracy” is only available on Android 8.0 and higher.
 The exact definition is available in the

 Don’t trust the estimated accuracy value you see in GNSS apps.
 If you’re not entering your ground truth location into an app, you’re seeing estimated accuracy, not actual accuracy.